TheNaoX/Vim-for-Rails/README.md

+# DEPRECATION WARNING

+This repository will be moved into a new one with all the setup for working with terminal configuration and vim configuration in one place

 # Vim for Rails

 ## The necessary configuration to have the syntax highlight and shortcuts to vim, MacVim or Gvim